DanielDent/docker-meteor/README.md

     docker run --name mydb -d mongo
     docker run --cap-add SYS_ADMIN -it --rm -p 3000:3000 --link mydb:db -e "MONGO_URL=mongodb://db" -v "$(pwd)":/app danieldent/meteor vboxsf-shim meteor

-## Example: Dockerizing your Meteor App for CI/CD/Production
+## Example: Dockerizing your Meteor App for CI/CD/Production Builds

+Create a `.dockerignore` file in your Meteor source directory to exclude Meteor's development build cache.

+    .meteor/local

-Create a `Dockerfile` for your Meteor app.
-Place it somewhere where it won't cause problems, such as in `.meteor/Dockerfile`.
+Create a `Dockerfile` for your Meteor app and place it in your Meteor source directory.
+Use one of the onbuild tags.

-    FROM node:0.10-onbuild
+    FROM danieldent/meteor:onbuild
-    EXPOSE 3000
-    ENV PORT 3000
-    USER nobody

-In this example, your Meteor app will run as `nobody` within the Docker container.
-This ensures the app does not have write access to its own files, which could help reduce the impact of certain security issues.
-It also makes it harder to accidentally write code which makes changes to the filesystem.

-Dockerize your app:

-    docker run -it --rm -v "$(pwd)":/app danieldent/meteor demeteorizer -D .meteor/Dockerfile

-Build the Docker image for your app:
+Build the Docker image for your app (assumes you are currently in the Meteor source directory):

-    docker build -t exampleapp .demeteorized
+    docker build -t exampleapp .

 Run your app in its container, using another Docker container for the MongoDB database:

     docker run --name exampleAppDb -d mongo
     docker run -it --rm -p 3000:3000 --link exampleAppDb:db -e "MONGO_URL=mongodb://db" -e "ROOT_URL=http://localhost:3000" exampleapp

+# Defaults

+By default, your Meteor app will run as `nobody` within the Docker container.
+This ensures the app does not have write access to its own files, which could help reduce the impact of certain security issues.
+It also makes it harder to accidentally write code which makes changes to the filesystem.
+Port 3000 will be exposed by default.
+Here's a `Dockerfile` which changes the defaults.
+It usually shouldn't be necessary to change the port on which your Meteor app listens - Docker's port mapping features allows the port used *inside* the container to be different than the port which is exposed *outside* the container.

+    FROM danieldent/meteor:onbuild
+    EXPOSE 4000
+    ENV PORT 4000
+    USER root

+While it's possible to set additional variables as part of the build (such as `MONGO_URL`, `ROOT_URL`, or `METEOR_SETTINGS`), it may be a better choice to [pass configuration that is likely to vary between deployments of the application as runtime environment variables](http://12factor.net/config).

 # Issues, Contributing